-- Direct evaluation tool is reviewed prior to initiating the learning contract - Student initiates the development of their learning contract and reviews with field instructor - collaboration and discussion of the learning contract - About the learning contract - Review Practicum 1 competencies - Consider reflective journaling - Consider creating a portfolio (work samples, omitting personal information)
+- Direct / Indirect evaluation tool is reviewed prior to initiating the learning contract - Student initiates the development of their learning contract and reviews with field instructor during practicum time - Ongoing collaboration and discussion of the learning contract - About the learning contract - Review Practicum 1 or Practicum 2 competencies - Consider reflective journaling - Consider creating a portfolio (work samples, omitting personal information)

-Apply principles of EDI by

-formulating learning goals focused on cultural competence, prioritizing inclusive practice, incorporating intersectionality, and advocating for equity and social change.
+Apply principles of EDIIA by formulating learning goals focused on cultural competence, prioritizing inclusive practice, incorporating intersectionality, and advocating for equity and social change.

-Apply principles of EDI by

-reflecting on unconscious biases, allowing for a balanced exchange of perspectives, offering constructive and specific feedback about skills and behaviours (without making assumptions based on identity) and considering communication styles, values, nonverbal cues, and boundaries that impact the feedback process.
+Apply principles of EDIIA by reflecting on unconscious biases, allowing for a balanced exchange of perspectives, offering constructive and specific feedback about skills and behaviours (without making assumptions based on identity) and considering communication styles, values, nonverbal cues, and boundaries that impact the feedback process.